Upcoming events

 The Unquiet North

-We are looking for work that speaks to the present moment—whether through defiance or reflection, resistance or resilience.
-Some will honour the past, others will challenge the future, but all must carry the energy of a North that refuses to be still.
-From bold statements to quiet tensions, we invite artists across all mediums to capture the raw, unfiltered spirit of a country in motion
+We looked for work that speaks to the present moment—whether through defiance or reflection, resistance or resilience.
+Some have honoured the past, others challenged the future, but all carried the energy of a North that refuses to be still.
+From bold statements to quiet tensions, we invited artists across all mediums to capture the raw, unfiltered spirit of a country in motion.

 Le Nord Agité